 (Images courtesy of MA State Archives)

 Soldiers in Colonial and Revolutionary America took several distinct forms.
-The Minute Man National Historical Park describes the best known- the Minutemen- and how they were different from the Militia.
-Both were originally meant to defend the British colonies.
-Later, as a result of Revolution, America would form a separate organization known as the Continental Army.
+Minute Man National Historical Park describes the best known - the minute men - and how they were different from the militia.
+The latter was originally meant to defend the British colonies.
+Later, as a result of revolution, the rebelling colonies would form a separate organization known as the Continental Army.
 (See Timeline.)

 The next image on the right is what page 59 of volume 13 looks like on microfilm.
 Very little of it is legible, but a magnified look reveals the first heading "Mens Names", where Prince Estabrook appears to be listed fifth from bottom.
 There is also a signature in the right margin that is very dark, but is possibly that of "John Parker."

 Another source of Revolutionary military records is a publication known as "Massachusetts Soldiers and Sailors."
 It is a compilation from the archives published in 1896 by the Secretary of the Commonwealth, and specifically notes that "all names are given exactly as they appear on the original records"...and the "arrangement of facts" are given "as nearly as possible."

 Here is a related lesson from our third-grade curriculum for use in classroom instruction:

 To see our third- and fifth-grade curricula in their entirety, visit the educator resources page of our website.Lesson 19h